Thomas Nelson Jr.: Planter

 Upon returning to Virginia, Nelson assisted his father in the operation of his several plantations, which depended on the labor of enslaved African Americans.
-Following his marriage to young widow Lucy Grymes Burwell, he also managed the estates left to her sons from her first marriage.
-These included Carter's Grove left to her son Nathaniel Burwell.
+He married Lucy Grymes (b.
+1743), daughter of Philip Ludwell Grymes of Brandon in Middlesex, Virginia.
+Her aunt of the same name (b.1720) was the widow of Carter Burwell of Carter's Grove plantation and mother to Nathaniel Burwell.

 During the American Revolutionary War, Nelson bought 5,400 acres of land and 400 enslaved people in Prince William County from financially strapped Lewis Burwell (who died in 1779).